lohedges/vmmc/README.md

 `isIsotropic` = Whether the potential is isotropic.
 The handling of rotational moves is slightly different for isotropic potentials.

 `isRepulsive` = Whether the potential has finite energy repulsions.
+This should also be set to `true` when particle interactions contain a mixture of hard core overlaps and finite repulsions.

 `energyCallback` = The callback function to calculate the total pair interaction for a particle.